Support & F.A.Q

 Once you download the compressed installation package, first extract it to your Desktop and/or any other location on your Windows operating system.
 After the extraction, simply start the LowSpecsExperienceSetup.exe and wait for the installation process to finish.

 This question gets asked a lot, and it’s pretty obvious why.
 No one wants to risk their accounts being banned while doing something that could potentially be harmful to their system and/or game account.
 So, that leads to an answer that is plain and simple: NO, you can not get banned for using the Low Specs Experience to optimize your games.
 All optimizations are 100% safe to use, and will not cause any kind of restriction and/or ban.
 Optimizations that are provided within the Low Specs Experience optimization catalog do not include any kind of 3rd party mods and/or modified files that could cause any potential damage to the end-user.

 The answer to this question is a little bit tricky.
 But here’s a plain and simple explanation on this matter that should be easy to understand:

-Plain-Low optimization method offers the best possible gaming performance while maintaining acceptable graphics quality.
+The basic optimization method is the lowest tier optimization method which will do everything to deliver the best possible performance while maintaining perfect graphics quality.

 Low Specs Experience optimizations are always built on the latest version of the game but are compatible (most of the time) with all game versions.
 Low Specs Experience will work with all game versions, including Steam, Origin, Uplay, Battle NET, DRM-FREE and cracked versions, you name it.
-Some games, however, may be prone to the incompatibility issues, but this happens rarely and is being fixed as soon as the issue with one of the games is being spotted.
+Some games, however, may be prone to the incompatibility issues, but this happens rarely and the support is getting extended as soon as the users report that such issues exist.